blessingofori-atta/web-academic/content/publication/CASES-adherence/index.md

 ---
-title: "Adherence to Guideline-Recommended cancer screening among Utah cancer survivorss"
+title: "Adherence to Guideline-Recommended cancer screening among Utah cancer survivors"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here